+José Viñals is the Chairman of the Company.
+He receives an annual fee of £1,250,000.
 Salary levels for executive directors are reviewed annually by the Remuneration Committee taking account of the latest available market data with increases normally effective from 1 April of the relevant year.
-The annual salary levels of executive directors standing for election or re-election were as follows:
+No increases are being made for 1 April 2017 as shown below.
+The annual salary levels of executive directors are as follows:

-1 April 2015 1 April 2016
+1 April 2016 1 April 2017

-Bill Winters N/A £1,150,000
+Bill Winters £1,150,000 £1,150,000

 Andy Halford £850,000 £850,000

-Mike Rees £975,000 £975,000

-In addition, the executive directors are eligible to receive discretionary performance-related compensation as described on pages 99 to 141 of the annual report and accounts.
+In addition, the executive directors are eligible to receive discretionary performance-related compensation as described in the Directors' Remuneration Report on pages 93 to 123 of the annual report and accounts.